-The Chief Investment Officer shall be responsible for the oversight and administration of sustainable investment activities on behalf of the Treasurer, working to ensure compliance with the Illinois Sustainable Investing Act (P.A.
-101-473) and this Policy, and to advance the Treasurer's core investment objectives to maximize anticipated financial returns, minimize projected risk, and effectuate the Treasurer's fiduciary duties.
+The Chief Investment Officer shall be responsible for the oversight and administration of sustainable investment activities on behalf of the Treasurer, working to ensure compliance with the Illinois Sustainable Investing Act 30 ILCS 238 and this Policy, and to advance the Treasurer's core investment objectives to maximize anticipated financial returns, minimize projected risk, and effectuate the Treasurer's fiduciary duties.

-The Chief Investment Officer and Chief Banking Officer shall supervise and task pertinent divisions, including but not limited to the Division of Public Market Investments, the Division of Alternative Investments, and the Division of Portfolio Risk & Analytics, to execute sustainable investment duties and prudently integrate sustainability factors into investment decision-making, investment analysis, portfolio construction, risk management, due diligence and investment ownership.
+The Chief Investment Officer and Chief Banking Officer shall supervise and task pertinent divisions, including but not limited to the Division of Stewardship & Sustainable Investment, the Division of Public Market Investments, the Division of Alternative Investments, and the Division of

+Portfolio Risk & Analytics, to execute sustainable investment duties and prudently integrate sustainability factors into investment decision-making, investment analysis, portfolio construction, risk management, due diligence and investment ownership.

-The Treasurer may utilize the Investment Policy Committee and its subcommittees, including but not limited to the Corporate Governance & Sustainable Investment Subcommittee, Financial Analysis Subcommittee, and Investment Review Subcommittee, to assist in the review, development, and implementation of sustainable investment objectives and activities.
+The Treasurer may utilize the Investment Policy Committee and its subcommittees, including but not limited to the Stewardship & Sustainable Investment Subcommittee to assist in the review, development, and implementation of sustainable investment objectives and activities.